shawnbanasick/eq_configurator/README.md

 &nbsp;&nbsp;&nbsp;2.
 Click and drag the EQ-Configurator.app icon into the applications folder.

-#### Version 1.2.0 is code signed and notarized by Apple, so there will be only one warning on the first startup after installation.
+#### The app is code signed and notarized by Apple, so there will be only one warning on the first startup after installation.

 <p align="center">
 <img src="https://github.com/shawnbanasick/kade/blob/master/gifs/macOS warning.png" width="350">